UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 ### [Virtual Deployment](#tab/tabid-1)

-VMware HW must be \>=11, CPU virtual extension pass-through must be enabled.
+VMware HW version must be \>=11, and CPU virtual extension pass-through must be enabled.

 > [!IMPORTANT]
 > If you deploy your VM with Hardware Version 11 and Operating System Family as Windows Server 2016 you will not be able to create S2D Cluster as disk UUIDs are not exposed.
 >
 > - Either create it with Windows Server 2012 and change it later.
 >
 > - Or in Configuration Parameters, click Add Row.
 In the Name column, enter disk.EnableUUID.
 In the Value column, enter TRUE.
-This will show correct disk IDs in Get-PhysicalDisk cmdlets and cluster should build.
+This will show correct disk IDs in Get-PhysicalDisk cmdlets and the cluster should build.

 ### [Physical Deployment](#tab/tabid-2)

-The first two drives must be setup as a RAID 1, the rest passed through as a JBOD.
+The first two drives must be setup in a RAID 1 configuration, with the rest passed through as JBOD (Just a Bunch Of Drives).
 Additionally, you need to specify your VLAN as ACCESS in the CIMC.

 ***